This page equips Business administrators with a user guide for the Infosys Equinox Commerce platform’s Promotions microservice.

 • The promotion created within the promotion group is bound within the start and end dates.

-• If you DO NOT select the date and time, then the following default date and time is set and applied to the promotion group:
+• If you DO NOT select the date and time, then you can apply the default date and time to the promotion.

 Date Picker Description